It’s an interesting fact that almost every horse bends naturally more easily to one side than to the other.

 Scientifically, there has been no proof so far whether there are more right-bended or left-bended horses.

-Therefore, it is important that every trainer examine each horse as an individual and is able to think outside the box.
+Therefore, it is important that we examine each horse as an individual and are willing to think outside the box.

-The rider must be able to recognize the symptoms and acknowledge that his/her horse is not equal to both sides.
+We must be able to recognize the symptoms and acknowledge that our horse is not equal to both sides.